Transfer of Credit from Other Colleges

 Courses can be dropped online up to the last day to drop during the semester.
 If a student wishes to drop all of his or her courses during a semester, he or she must submit a resignation form (see Withdrawal section below.)

-A withdrawal from courses for medical reasons requires an official letter of recommendation from a physician in the Student Health Center and the approval of the SoPA Dean's office.
-Students seeking a medical withdrawal must report to their academic advisor before going to the Student Health Center for an evaluation.
+A withdrawal from courses for medical reasons requires an official letter of recommendation from a physician in the Campus Health Center and the approval of the SoPA Dean's office.
+Students seeking a medical withdrawal must report to their academic advisor before going to the Campus Health Center for an evaluation.
 Grades of W are assigned when a student withdraws from one or more courses for medical reasons after the last day to drop without record.

-A partial medical withdrawal (from some but not all courses) or incomplete grades in one or more courses may be permitted upon the recommendation of the Student Health Center.
+A partial medical withdrawal (from some but not all courses) or incomplete grades in one or more courses may be permitted upon the recommendation of the Campus Health Center.
 Withdrawals from individual courses for medical reasons after the published deadline for dropping a course will require supporting justification.
 Partial withdrawals are not given during the last two weeks of classes.
 The deadline for medical withdrawals from all courses is the last day of classes each term.
 Requests for retroactive medical withdrawals normally are not approved.

 Refunds will be based on the official date of withdrawal.

 SoPA may require a medical clearance before a student can continue studies in a semester that begins after administrative action has been taken on behalf of the student for medical reasons.
+Students should contact their academic advisor to return from medical leave.

 A student may be required to withdraw from any course or from the university, temporarily or permanently, for any of the following reasons: possibility of danger to the health of the student or to that of other students if enrollment is continued; refusal to obey regulations; violation of the Honor Code or other serious misconduct; unsatisfactory class attendance; or work below the required scholastic standards.

-The quality of each part-time student's work will be monitored at the end of each semester.
+The quality of each student's work will be monitored at the end of each semester.
 Enforcement consists of two distinct steps: probation and dismissal.

 Any student who does not meet the minimum cumulative grade-point average as shown in the table below will be placed on academic probation.
 The status of probation lasts until it is removed as a result of academic improvement or ended by dismissal.
-Part-time students who are placed on probation are notified in writing that their academic progress is insufficient.
+Students who are placed on probation are notified in writing that their academic progress is insufficient.
 Students on probation may enroll in no more than seven credits.
 As a further condition, all coursework taken while on probation must be passed with at least the grade of C. Students on probation cannot be given a recommendation of good academic standing to another institution for purpose of cross-enrollment or summer school admission.
 Transfer students admitted on probation to SoPA may enroll in no more than seven credits.
 In addition, they must earn at least a 1.50 grade-point average during their first term of enrollment or they will be dismissed.

 Written petitions from students who have been denied registration under these regulations are evaluated by the SoPA Academic Performance and Petitions Committee.